 Your Playing Handicap is the actual number of strokes you give or receive for the round being played.
 It is typically the same number as your Course Handicap.
 The exception is when a term of the competition applies, such as a handicap allowance used for equity in certain formats of play.

-3. I read that there is a new Course Handicap calculation that includes Course Rating and Par.
-What does that mean for me?
+3. I read that there is a new Course Handicap calculation.
+What does it mean for me?

-Now that Course Handicap is tied to Course Rating and par (historically it has represented the number of strokes needed to play to the Course Rating), your Course Handicap will vary more from tee to tee than it did in the past.
+The new Course Handicap calculation includes the difference between Course Rating and par.
+This simply means that your Course Handicap now represents the number of strokes needed to play to par for the set of tees being played.
+As a result, your Course Handicap will vary more from tee to tee than it did in the past.